R2Northstar/NorthstarBlog/_posts/2023-02-21-vanilla-unrestricted-server-script.md

 ### 2023-01-10 18:28 UTC

-Received initial response from EA saying they are investigating the issue.
-Note that they asked us to keep any information regarding the issue confidential until it is resolved.
+We received an initial response from EA saying they are investigating the issue.
+Do note that they asked us to keep any information regarding the issue confidential until it is resolved.

 <img src="{{ '/assets/images/posts/vanilla-unrestricted-server-script/email-recv-initial.png' | relative_url }}" alt="Screenshot of the first response we received by EA Security" />

 ### 2023-01-14 11:30 UTC

-We sent another follow up email based on new information.
+We sent another follow up email based on new information,

 <img src="{{ '/assets/images/posts/vanilla-unrestricted-server-script/email-sent-update-affected.png' | relative_url }}" alt="Screenshot of an email we sent to EA Security with additional information regarding affected players" />